 Before we dig deeper into the question “what is sustainable fashion“, let’s look at how the term made its way onto the catwalk.

-In the 1970s, second-hand became very popular and shops selling pre-loved items where suddenly not only for people who couldn’t afford clothes from the fashion shops.
+In the 1970s, second-hand became very popular and shops selling pre-loved items were suddenly not only for people who couldn’t afford clothes from the fashion shops.
 Through the 1980s, anti-fur movements also became more and more popular and sustainable fashion was getting a grip.

 But through the 90s fast fashion and high street chains became more and more common, and sustainable fashion was kind of forgotten.